prograhammer/vue-library-template/README.md

 #### docs.js

 The entry point has been changed from */src/main.js* to */src/docs.js* because the SPA you are releasing is your docs site.

-Note: Your library and vendors are chunked out into separate files and included in your index.html file automatically.
+Note: Your library and vendors are chunked out from your docs into separate files and included in the *index.html* file automatically.
+This should give a little more flexibility to improve caching on your docs/demo website.

 #### Vue build default